-This one I really like because if the 12′ x 12′ size which is pretty difficult to find.
-It also comes with 3 optional sidewall panels you can add-to-cart for a few bucks extra.
+This one I really like because of the 12′ x 12′ size which is pretty difficult to find.
+This one comes with sidewalls, perfect for added privacy.
 The larger size is ideal for washing longer trucks or SUVs that normally wouldn’t fit under a 10′ x 10′ foot canopy.

 EZ-Up is one of the most popular canopy brands you can purchase, are made well, and are pretty easy to set up (as you might imagine).
 This 10×10 unit comes in a variety of colors, is lightweight, and comes with a 3-year warranty they claim to be ‘best-in-class’.